David-Gyavi/my-persona-portfolio-project/README.md

 Here is a [Defect Tracking Template](https://docs.google.com/spreadsheets/d/1tYB4X4wTCNEW_Y1no3hsGbclh2bLokl_I5Ev3s5EuJA/edit?usp=sharing) you use as a starting point to track defects.
 Make a copy of the sheet to your own account and update the Features sheet to match your project.

 Again, you could use [github issues](https://docs.google.com/document/d/1nDS5tZeMO77Dfq85IZGMSV6C41XaPm9FwcpR3k-UTVc/edit?usp=sharing) to track you defects.
 Or write them up with markdown.

-### Defects of Note
-Some defects are more pesky than others.
-Highlight 3-5 of the bugs that drove you the most nuts and how you finally ended up resolving them.

 ### Outstanding Defects
 It's ok to not resolve all the defects you found.
 If you know of something that isn't quite right, list it out and explain why you chose not to resolve it.